LiebenBekker/liebenbekker.github.com/README.md

 - Responsive Design: Ensures that my portfolio is accessible and looks good on different devices and screen sizes.
 - Bootstrap: Used to increases responsiveness and for the ease of use.

+## Set up local environment

+Right click on index.html page and select open with default broswer.
+From this point you can continue browse the website.

 ## Key Features (Sections/pages)

 ### Home/About Me Section